 Minimum investment and holding amounts.
 For amounts in currencies other than USD, equivalent amounts in such currencies are determined on each business day.

-Base Share Class Eligible investors Initial investment Additional investment Holding amount Additional features Α All investors USD 35,000 USD 5,000 USD 5,000 None CPF Distributors buying Shares on behalf of Central Provident Fund ("CPF") members USD 35,000 USD 5,000 USD 5,000 Available only in Singapore Dollar (SGD) С All investors USD 10 million USD 1,000 USD 10 million None C2 Clients of Distributors who receive advice and directly pay for that advice under a separate fee arrangement where no other form of ongoing remuneration from the Management Company is received and retained by the Distributor in relation to this service and the Distributor has represented this to the Management Company.
+Base Share Initial Additional Holding Class Eligible investors investment investment amount Additional features Α All investors USD 35,000 USD 5,000 USD 5,000 None С All investors USD 10 million USD 1,000 USD 10 million None C2 Clients of Distributors who receive advice and directly pay for that advice under a separate fee arrangement where no other form of ongoing remuneration from the Management Company is received and retained by the Distributor in relation to this service and the Distributor has represented this to the Management Company.
 In addition, the Distributor meets a Minimum Amount of Assets Under Management.
 USD 100 million USD 1,000 USD 100 million None D Distributors buying Shares on behalf of their clients, by agreement with the Management Company USD 5,000 USD 1,000 USD 5,000 None F Distributors buying Shares on behalf of their clients, by agreement with the Management Company USD 35,000 USD 5,000 USD 5,000 Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company.
 Automatically switches to A Share Class on the third anniversary of the subscription.
-Thi may create tax liability.
-I EU: Eligible Counterparties and Additional Investors USD 10 million USD 1,000 USD 10 million None Non EU: Institutional Investors 12 EU: Eligible Counterparties and Additional Investors USD 100 million USD 1,000 USD 100 million None S1 Non EU: Institutional Investors EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors USD 10 million USD 1,000 USD 10 million Closes permanently to new subscriptions and switches in when assets in the Share Class reach a level determined by the Managemen Company.
+This may create tax liability.
+I EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors USD 10 million USD 1,000 USD 10 million None 12 EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors USD 100 million USD 1,000 USD 100 million None 51 EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors USD 10 million USD 1,000 USD 10 million Closes permanently to new subscriptions and switches in when assets in the Share Class reach a level determined by the Management Company.
 Once closed the Share Class will not be reopened.
 Certain investor types who have also reached a minimum holding in the relevant S1 Share Class may be permitted to continue to invest at the sole discretion of the Management Company.
 52 EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors USD 10 million USD 1,000 USD 10 million Closes permanently to new investors when assets in the Share Class reach a level determined by the Management Company.
 Automatically switches to I Share Class on the third anniversary of the launch of the first S2 Share Class for the Sub-Fund.
 This may create tax liability.
 Under certain circumstances, the automatic switch may be deferred or waived at the sole discretion of the Management Company.
-In these circumstances, this will be communicated to all Shareholders in advance of the third anniversary of the launch of the share class.
-Minimum investment and holding amounts.
-For amounts in currencies other than USD, equivalent amounts in such currencies are determined on each business day.

-Base Share Class Eligible investors Initial investment Additional investment Holding amount Additional features Т Distributors buying Shares on behalf of their clients, by agreement with the Management Company USD 5,000 USD 1,000 USD 5,000 Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company.
+In these circumstances, this will be communicated to all Shareholders in advance of the third anniversary of the launch of the share class. Т Distributors buying Shares on behalf of their clients, by agreement with the Management Company USD 5,000 USD 1,000 USD 5,000 Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company.
 Automatically switches to D Share Class on the third anniversary of the subscription.
 This may create tax liability.
 V Only available to collective investment schemes established in Brazil and managed by JPMorgan Chase & Co., by agreement with the Management Company.
-USD 10 million USD 1,000 USD 10 million Only offered as (hedged to BRL) Share Classes W Spanish Eligible Counterparties and Additional Investors and only by agreement with the Management Company based on its requirements.
-USD 100 million USD 1,000 USD 100 million Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company. Х, Ү EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors by agreement with the Management Company or JPMorgan Chase & Co. with a separate fee arrangement in respect of advisory fees On application On application On application None
+USD 10 million USD 1,000 USD 10 million Only offered as (hedged to BRL) Share Classes χ, γ Eu: Eligible Counterparties and agreement with the Management Company or JPMorgan Chase & Co. with a separate fee arrangement in respect of advisory fees On application On application